EpistasisLab/Aliro/README.md

 The JSON schema represents a map/associative array (without nesting), where the values are an object comprising of several fields:

-- **type**: One out of "int"/"float"/"bool"/"string"/"enum".
+- **type**:
+  - `int`
+  - `float`
+  - `bool`
+  - `string`
+  - `enum`
-- **default**: Default value.
+- **default**: Default value
-- **values (only with type: enum)**: An array of strings comprising the enum.
+- **values**: An array of strings comprising the `enum`

 See [mnist.json](https://github.com/Kaixhin/FGLab/blob/master/tests/mnist.json) as an example schema for a project.
-Each schema should be uploaded with the filename corresponding to the desired name for the project e.g. `mnist.json`:
+Each schema should be uploaded with the filename corresponding to the desired name for the project e.g. `mnist.json`.

+Often it is hard to specify some hyperparameters in advance e.g. the type or structure of the machine learning model.
+Sometimes code may change, which would influence the results.
+The `string` type can be used to address changing hyperparameters and versioning manually e.g. `cnn.v2`.

 This is stored by FGLab, and is used to construct a form which lets one choose hyperparameters and submit an experiment to an available machine.
 The hyperparameters are sent to your machine learning program via the FGMachine client.
-Your machine learning program then uses its native JSON library to deserialize the hyperparameters from a JSON string. **Note that the "id" field is reserved, as this will store the experiment ID as a string**.
+Your machine learning program then uses its native JSON library to deserialize the hyperparameters from a JSON string. **Note that the `_id` field is reserved, as this will store the experiment ID as a `string`**.

 The machine learning program may log to stdout, so results must be stored as JSON files in a folder that is watched by FGLab and sent to FGMachine as JSON data is added.
 Details can be found in the [FGMachine documentation](https://github.com/Kaixhin/FGMachine).